jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 if there is nothing in the directory_.

-If there is something in the directory_ it shows a structure of the relationships.
+If there is something in the directory_, it shows the relationships.

-The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to get from one folder_ to another, because it shows the paths I can take.
+The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to get from one folder_ to another, because it shows the way I can go.

-It is easier to get to where I want to go if I know where I am.
+It is easier to go where I want if I know where I am.

 ----